DevYouriD/HoardR/README.md

   - Total amount of cards value for sets
   - How was the card collected value for sets (e.g. pulled or bought as single)
   - If the card was bought as single, for how much was it bought
+  - Option to upload multiple cards at once (via csv?)

 GraphQl Crud tutorial: https://www.youtube.com/watch?v=AgSO3rcSuHE
 Spring GraphQl Setup tutorial: https://spring.io/guides/gs/graphql-server